jshams/sliding-puzzle/spring-intentive-proposal.md

 ## Plane
 **This intensive I will be creating the plane.
 By the end the AI will be able to solve 4x4 puzzles with ease, and 5x5 puzzles slow but hopefully not so slow.
-My stretch is to craft an algorithm that will solve 6x6 puzzles.**
+My stretch is to craft an algorithm that will solve 6x6 puzzles.
+In the current version if you click solve on any puzzle greater than a 3x3 you are alerted "AI needs improvement".**

 <img height="300" src="https://media.giphy.com/media/WRp7znNHPT3LRIn12u/giphy.gif"/>